 Yes — Oracle retains audit rights under its Master Agreement.
 However, the company's post-engagement position is fully defensible: all Oracle JDK has been removed or covered by existing entitlements, an ongoing governance framework prevents Oracle JDK re-contamination, and the documented evidence package provides a permanent defence record.
 A future audit would find zero Oracle JDK exposure.

 The specific zero-cost outcome depended on this company's circumstances — particularly the substantial non-Oracle Java installations, the available entitlements, and the successful remediation.
 Not every organisation will achieve a zero-cost resolution.
-However, the methodology consistently produces 60–100% reductions from Oracle's initial claims.
+However, the methodology consistently produces 60 to 100% reductions from Oracle's initial claims.
 The key variables are how much of your Java is actually Oracle's distribution, whether you have existing entitlements that have not been credited, and how quickly you can remediate non-essential Oracle JDK.

 Critical.
 The migration of non-essential Oracle JDK installations to OpenJDK during the engagement directly reduced the compliance gap.
 Every installation migrated to OpenJDK was one fewer installation that Oracle could claim required licensing.
 The migration also demonstrated to Oracle that the company had a credible alternative — reinforcing the negotiation position.